tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP1350/Week 2.md

 	- Optional attributes may or may not have a value
 2. **Simple-Valued vs Multivalued Attributes**
 	- Simple attributes are atomic and cannot be broken down further
-	- Optional attributes are made up of multiple sub-attributes or components
+	- Multivalued attributes can have more than one valu
 3. **Stored vs Derived Attributes**
-	-  Stored attributes are directly st
+	-  Stored attributes are directly stored in the database as part of the entity or relationship
+	- Derived attributes